Lukerd-29-00/advanced-python/syntax/typing/typing.md

 Python wouldn't object.
 If you're using a decent code editor like VSCODE, it'll warn you with Mypy, but Python won't do that on its own.

 # Custom types
 Type hints can be any primitive type, like int or str, but they can also be any kind of Python class, including ones that you write.
-Sometimes, because Python's typing system is *great*, it likes to complain sometimes for no good reason.
+However, I should give you fair warning.
+If you try to use a class as a type in one of its own methods, Python will complain for some reason.
 For example, if you do this:
 ```
 class test():
     def method(self)->test: